-You have to link your application to prevent any overlapping memory ranges.
-Since the Monitor also uses some special interrupts for communication with the host-PC at runtime, you should add a Reserve: statement for 0x008-0x011, 0x0AC-0x0AF to the Location tab of your L166 Linker options to reserve at least these ranges.
+You must link your application to prevent any overlapping memory ranges.
+Since the Monitor also uses some special interrupts for communication with the host-PC at runtime, you should add a Reserve: statement for 0x008-0x011, 0x0AC-0x0AF to the L166Misc tab of your Options for Target option to reserve at least these ranges.

-You should always ensure segments of your application will not reach the segments of the Monitor.
-The Monitor's segments will usually be linked to the top of the memory leaving you as much memory space as possible.
+You should always ensure that segments of your application will not reach the segments of the Monitor.
+The Monitor's segments will usually be linked to the top of the memory, leaving you as much memory space as possible.
 The Monitor is linked under the assumption of maximum memory upgrading for Flash bank 1 and RAM bank 1.
-Remember that you will have multiple additional mirrors of the physical devices actually mounted on the nanoMODUL-164 if their capacity is less than the maximum value of 1 MB.
+Remember that you will have multiple additional mirrors of the physical devices actually mounted on the miniMODUL-167 if their capacity is less than the maximum value of 1 MB.

-For instance if you have 256 kByte of RAM mounted on the nanoMODUL-164 you will have one additional mirror of the RAM within the reserved 512 kByte range.
-Note that in this case all associated address ranges of 0x40000-0x7FFFF will actually address the same physical device address range of 0x000000-0x3FFFF.
-This really means that exactly the same physical memory location can be addressed using four different internal addresses.
-This must be taken into consideration when you verifying your memory mappings.
+For instance if you have 256 kByte of RAM mounted on the miniMODUL-167 you will have three additional mirrors of the RAM within the reserved 1 MB range.
+Note that in this case all associated address ranges of 0x40000-0x7FFFF, 0x80000-0xBFFFF and 0xC0000-0xFFFFF will actually address the same physical device address range of 0x00000-0x3FFFF.
+This means that exactly the same physical memory location can be addressed using four different internal addresses.
+This must be taken into consideration when verifying your memory mappings.